 Galata - a world cultural heritage by UNESCO.

-The village is named Galata is located just one kilometer north of the village of Kakopetria.
-Landmark Galata are 4 churches, two of which - Podithou Panagia (Panagia Podithou) and Panagia Theotokos (Panagia Theotokos), built in 16 century.
-In the painting of these churches are read not only the Byzantine, Venetian and motives, which automatically brings them to the list of attractions that are of particular interest for science in general and for individual judges.
-Church of Panagia Podithou included in the list of World Cultural Heritage by UNESCO, which in itself means a lot.
+The village called Galata is located just one kilometer north of the village of Kakopetria.
+Galata's attractions are 4 churches, two of which - Panagia Podithou and Panagia Theotokos, were built in the 16 century.
+In the murals of these churches, not only Byzantine, but also Venetian motifs are read, which automatically brings them to the list of attractions that are of special interest for science in general, and for individual connoisseurs.
+The Church of Panagia Poditou is included in the UNESCO World Heritage List, which in itself means a lot.

 In the vicinity of the places marked on the map of Cyprus as the Troodos Resort are many equipped campsites.
 You can barbecue with friends or just go on a picnic with his family on nature.